ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

  1. Get issuer information from the DER file, and find provided issuer from the https://dvv.fi/en/ca-certificates.
  2. Download this issuer certificate.
  3. Read information from issuer certificate with `openssl` and find root certificate from the same place.
-Download it.
+Download it and read its information.

  At this point, we should have three different files.
-Root certificate, intermediate certificate and user certificate.
+Root certificate, and two intermediate certificates.

- We can verify whole certificate chain with `openssl verify` command.
+ We can verify the whole current certificate chain with single `openssl verify` command.

  > Construct sample command, and provide it as completion of this part.
 Is certificate chain OK?

 ### Task 2.3.
+DCC verification and generation

 Primary signature algorithm in DCC is Elliptic Curve Signature Algorithm (ECDSA), by using P-256 parameters withcombination of SHA256 hashing algorithm, as defined in the [HCERT specification(Electronic Health Certificate).](https://github.com/ehn-dcc-development/hcert-spec/blob/main/hcert_spec.md#332-signature-algorithm)
 In the previous task we already generated suitable keys for this, by using *secp256r1* curve, which is [alias for NIST P-256/prime256v1.](https://tools.ietf.org/search/rfc4492#appendix-A)

-With OpenSSL you can also generate certificate sign requests.

 You can also take a look on the sample implementation of eHN-S protocol which is available [here.](https://github.com/ehn-dcc-development/ehn-sign-verify-python-trivial)